CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

     <p> </p>
 </div>

 One of Tycho's most notable achievements was the precision of his astronomical observations.
 He built two observatories under the commission of King Frederik II, Uraniborg and Stjerneborg, on the island of Hven, where he conducted extensive research on the positions of stars and planets.
 His observations were so accurate that they were the best available for over a century, and they provided the foundation for later developments in astronomy.
 Tycho meticulously measured the positions of the planets, particularly Mars, with a degree of precision that was unprecedented for his time.
-These detailed observations were crucial for the development of Kepler’s laws of planetary motion.
+These detailed observations were crucial for the development of Kepler’s laws of planetary motion some years later.

 {: .note}
 > The names "Uraniborg" and "Stjerneborg" were named for Uranus and *stjerne*, the Danish word for "star", respectively.

 Although Tycho was a staunch advocate of the geocentric model, he proposed a hybrid system that placed the Earth at the center of the universe, with the Sun orbiting the Earth and the other planets orbiting the Sun.
 This "Tychonic" model was an attempt to reconcile the Copernican heliocentric theory with the church's geocentric view, but it did not fully align with the heliocentric model.
-Tycho unwillingness to fully embrace the Copernican model is often attributed to his strong commitment to empirical observation over theoretical speculation.
+Tycho's unwillingness to fully embrace the Copernican model is often attributed to his strong commitment to empirical observation over theoretical speculation.
 He believed that Copernicus's theory could not fully explain the observed motions of the planets, particularly Mars.

-Despite his opposition to Copernicus’s heliocentric theory, Tycho contributions to science were immense.
-After his death, his assistant, Johannes Kepler, used Tycho's extensive observational data to develop his laws of planetary motion, which confirmed and expanded upon the Copernican model.
-Tycho's work was instrumental in shaping the future of astronomy, and his legacy lives on through the accuracy and precision of his observations.

 ### Johannes Kepler